 Some of the nuts and bolts:

 Bike choice: Rocky Mountain Vertex 29” hardtail

 Tire choice: Geax Aka 29x2.0”, Tubeless (no flats)

 Bags: Revelate Designs Viscacha seat pack, dry bag strapped to the bars, top tube lunch box and handle bar feedbag.

-Food: Just like last year I pre-made a lot of my food.
-Making my own energy bars and rice bars that included things like black beans, sweet potatoes, bacon and cooked egg.
+Food: I stayed away from prepackaged energy bars and ate real food throughout.
+I spent some time making my own energy bars and rice bars that included things like black beans, sweet potatoes, bacon and cooked egg.
 We also packed lots of nuts, dried fruit, hard salami and string cheese.